Dario Franceschini: Biography

 Franceschini was born in Ferrara in 1958.
-His father Giorgio was a Catholic partisan and MP for the Christian Democrats in the Second Legislature, from 1953 to 1958.
+His father, Giorgio, was a Catholic partisan and MP for the Christian Democrats in the Second Legislature, from 1953 to 1958.
 He graduated in law at the University of Ferrara. with a thesis on the history of doctrines and political institutions, published as a book Il Partito Popolare a Ferrara.
 Cattolici, socialisti e fascisti nella terra di Grosoli e Don Minzoni ("The Popular Party in Ferrara.
-Catholics, socialists and fascists in the land of Grosoli and Don Minzoni") and on the same subject he participated in conferences and publications.
-In 1985 he graduated from the University of Ferrara and started practicing civil law in civil court of cassation, he was admitted to the auditors and has been an effective member of the supervisory board of Eni in its first three years of privatization.
+Catholics, socialists and fascists in the land of Grosoli and Don Minzoni") and on the same subject, he participated in conferences and publications.
+In 1985, he graduated from the University of Ferrara and started practising civil law in the Court of Cassation.
+He was admitted to the auditors and has been an effective member of the supervisory board of Eni in its first three years of privatization.
 From 1985 to 1989 he edited for Formez the bimonthly review of regional legislative documentation.

 He was president of the Palio di Ferrara.
 He is an honorary citizen of the City of Borgo Velino.
-On 8 March 2014, during a visit to Palmanova, he was hospitalized due to a heart attack while he was in the barracks Ederle.
-The official bulletin of the hospital will report later that the minister was suffering from an acute coronary syndrome treated positively and promptly.
-He was then transferred to the hospital Santa Maria della Misericordia of Udine.
-He was released 16 March 2014.
+On 8 March 2014, during a visit to Palmanova, he was hospitalized due to a heart attack while he was at the Ederle barracks.
+The official hospital bulletin reported later that the minister was suffering from an acute coronary syndrome, which was treated positively and promptly.
+He was then transferred to the Santa Maria della Misericordia hospital in Udine.
+He was released on 16 March 2014.
 He received the America Award of the Italy-USA Foundation in 2016.

 Franceschini is divorced from his first wife, Silvia Bombardi.
 He married Michela Di Biase in 2014 in Sutri (VT).
 He has three daughters.